CAMES-Engineering/OSABPS/README.md

 Open Source Automatic Bowel Preparation Score: Code, weights and updates for the OSABPS metric for assessing colonoscopy bowel preparation

-Related to publication XYZ in Journal YZZ [DOI: ] IN REVIEW
+Related to publication Development and validation of the Open-Source Automatic Bowel Preparation Scale in Gastrointestinal Endoscopy [https://doi.org/10.1016/j.gie.2024.11.022]

 ## OSABPS